Who are Ash & Jo?

 Marriage means sharing happiness and sorrow, deciding to conquer life with your best friend.
 It means running to the shop to get chocolate when your partner gets their period.
-It means sharing clothes and eventually giving away those clothes to her.
-It means sending text messages with cheesy jokes when your partner is having a bad day.
+Sharing clothes and eventually giving away those clothes to her.
+Sending text messages with cheesy jokes when your partner is having a bad day.
 It means not falling asleep until you have spooned your partner to sleep.
-It means being talked out of your diet because your partner wants takeaways.
+Also being talked out of your diet because your partner wants takeaways.
 It means a lifelong commitment to stand beside each other, love each other through the bad and the good times, and find ways to make each other happy.

 Photographer & Cinematographer Guy Hasler

 Ceremony Venue The Auckland Domain